-Rebecca Kennedy, a Peloton trailer, suggests taking a full-body approach when training a couple of days a week.
+Rebecca Kennedy, a Peloton trainer, suggests taking a full-body approach when training a couple of days a week.
 “Full-body workouts are great for time efficiency.
 They're engaging, fun, and move quickly, which also results in higher caloric output/energy expenditure, and provide a holistic approach to general strength-endurance training,” she says.
 “I recommend a full-body approach for the majority of people, especially if you're just getting started in strength training or including it as a complement to your other training, or need a flexible training schedule.”

 Splits, where you work different muscle groups on different days, are great if you can dedicate specific days consistently to a training program and your goal is to train for maximum strength or hypertrophy (an increase in the size of your muscle cells, thus resulting in stronger, larger muscles), adds Kennedy.
 In splits workouts, you can challenge specific muscle groups more because you have day(s) in between to rest.

 Are There Muscle Groups That Shouldn't Be Worked Out Together?